chris888e/Navigation_Udacity/README.md

     Turn Left
     Turn Right

-The solution employs a Deep Q Network (DQN) in which a neural netwok is trained to return the best action (output) given an input state.
-The game is considered solved when the game playing "agent" is able to average a score of +13 over 100 consecutive episodes.
+The solution employs a Deep Q-Network (DQN) in which a neural network is trained to return the action values for each action given an input state.
+By selecting the action with the highest value, the game playing "agent" figures to maximize its score, however, the agent continuously explores its options by means of the "epsilon greedy strategy”.
+The game is considered solved when the agent is able to achieve and average score of +13 over 100 consecutive episodes.

 ## Dependencies